Latest In

 Nepal is more than just the world's largest rocks.
 Its valleys and lowlands offer hot, humid weather and topography that is home to a diverse and dramatic species, including tigers and rhinos.
 These animals have been hunted to near extinction in order to supply medications and feed the beliefs of the Chinese people who live across the mountains.

-So for colourfully diverse peoples in a politically bizarre country with strange religious beliefs and a ridiculous relief map, this Himalayan kingdom is high on our list of places worth your time and money as a traveler, and if a luxury holiday in Nepal is more your idea of a good time, they are available too!
+So for colourfully diverse peoples in a politically bizarre country with strange religious beliefs and a ridiculous relief map, this Himalayan kingdom is high on our list of places worth your time and money as a traveler.
+Whether you're interested in a luxury holiday or seeking adventure, Nepal has it all.
+From beginner friendly trek to Everest Base Campto the ultimate challenge of climbing Mount Everest, there's something for everyone in this stunning land of mountains and rich culture.

 People Also Ask